Birth Injury Attorneys in NJ

 - Brain damage: Brain damage, usually received from a lack of oxygen during birth, can have wide-ranging results: from simple ADD to hypoxic-ischemic encephalopathy (HIE) - widespread brain dysfunction that causes severe impairments to a child, including epilepsy, developmental delays, and cognitive issues.

 When medical providers do their duty and monitor the baby carefully, looking for any signs of distress during the birthing process, these injuries can mostly be avoided.

 The percentage of C-sections performed has risen over the years, leading some people to question whether or not the best intentions of the child are always being taken into consideration.
 Your child has every right to a safe birthing process, and you have a right to seek compensation if your child was injured by the very people who were supposed to deliver him or her safely.
 The costs of medical bills and ongoing medical treatment, not to mention the emotional pain and distress of a birth injury, don't have to be your responsibility alone.

 Contact the Trusted New Jersey Birth Injury Lawyers at Lependorf & Silverstein

-If you have discovered that your newborn has in someway suffered as the result of birth injury, don't hesitate to contact the experienced New Jersey medical malpractice attorneys at Lependorf & Silverstein, P.C., at (609) 240-0040 today.
+If you have discovered that your newborn has in someway suffered as the result of birth injury, don't hesitate to contact the experienced New Jersey attorneys at Lependorf & Silverstein, P.C., at (609) 240-0040 today.

 - Birth Injury - Merck Manual